akononbagat-cmd/Movie-Insights/README.md

-Movie Studio Strategy Analysis
+Movie Studio Strategy Analysis ,
 Project Overview
 This project conducts a comprehensive analysis of the movie industry to uncover actionable insights for stakeholders looking to enter the market.
 By leveraging data from multiple sources including Box Office Mojo, IMDB, and movie_gross, we explore trends in financial performance, audience reception, and market dynamics.
 The goal is to guide a new movie studio in deciding what types of films to create by identifying which genres and strategies are currently most successful.

-Project Team:
+Project Team Members:
 Akonon Bagat,
 Alvin Mwenda,
 Augustine Magani ,